 Statement on Human Rights

 Respect for Human Rights is fundamental to the way Arch manages its business.
 Arch’s Human Rights Statement, along with its Code of Business Conduct, represents the company’s commitment to providing an inclusive work environment that makes safety and respect in the workplace the top priority in everything the company does, and applies enterprise-wide and across all of the company’s operating subsidiaries.
-Arch’s Statement on Human Rights is structured to reflect the basic tenets as well as the spirit of the United Nations Universal Declaration of Human Rights.
+Arch’s Statement on Human Rights is structured to reflect common principles found in the United Nations Universal Declaration of Human Rights, OECD Guidelines for Multinational Enterprises, and the UN Guiding Principles on Human Rights.
+The board of directors has oversight of all matters associated with the company’s human rights policy, endorses the policy fully, and has ultimate responsibility for its effective application.

 Arch’s Human Rights Statement pledges the following: